energywebfoundation/ssi/README.md

 #### KMS Interface

+## Relationship to other EWF components

+### iam-client-lib
+[iam-client-lib](https://github.com/energywebfoundation/iam-client-lib/) provides SSI related functions such as interaction with EWF's Switchboard role credential definitions, credential request and issuance and connection to the ssi-hub.
+It can be used as a client library to this vc-api (for example, to start an exchange).

+### ssi-hub
+[ssi-hub](https://github.com/energywebfoundation/ssi-hub)'s persistence of issued credentials, requested credentials and DID relationships could be integrated with the code in this repository.

+### ew-did-registry
+[ew-did-registry](https://github.com/energywebfoundation/ew-did-registry) provides ssi related libraries written by Energy Web.
+As such, there is currently some overlap between ew-did-registry libraries and the code in this repository.
+For example:
+- The DID creation code in the DID library could provided by ew-did-registry
+- [ew-did-registry credential-interface](https://github.com/energywebfoundation/ew-did-registry/tree/development/packages/credentials-interface) provides interfaces with could be used within this repository

+The overlap was created due to the prototyping nature of this repository and will be reduced in the future.

 ## Technology Decisions
 ### Rationale for Spruce DIDKit
 Spruce's DIDKit is used for DID generation and credential issuance & verification.